-Chef Paul Prudhomme (1940 – 2015) – Acadiana Table mourns the passing of Paul Prudhomme the legendary chef most responsible for the worldwide popularity of Cajun and Creole cuisine.
-In tribute to him, we are reposting this shrimp Creole recipe and story from 2013.
-His legacy lives on in the black iron pots of our precious foodways he so dearly loved and helped preserve.
+Paul Prudhomme, the legendary chef most responsible for the worldwide popularity of Cajun and Creole cuisine, passed away in 2015.
+In tribute to him, this shrimp Creole recipe and story celebrates his legacy that lives on in the black iron pots of our precious foodways he so dearly loved and helped preserve.

 All hail, Chef Paul.

-In my recipe book, he is the undisputed “King of South Louisiana Cooking.”
+In my book, he is the undisputed “King of South Louisiana Cooking.”

 I met Chef Paul in the 1980s at the Acadiana Culinary Classic, an annual competitive showcase of South Louisiana cooking talent.
 I instantly became a fan.
 He came onto the culinary scene swiftly as head chef of New Orleans’ restaurant Commander’s Palace and soon became an icon of Louisiana cooking.
 He essentially defined Cajun and Creole cuisine to the world and paved the way for many Louisiana chefs to follow.